SpaceX launches biggest U.S. 'rideshare' mission with 64 satellites

 “Falcon fairing halves missed the net, but touched down softly in the water,” Musk, SpaceX’s chief executive officer, said on Twitter.
 He said the boat was moving to pick them up.

 “Plan is to dry them out & launch again.
-Nothing wrong with a little swim,” Musk, who is also the CEO of Tesla Inc (TSLA.O), said on Twitter.
+Nothing wrong with a little swim,” Musk, who is also the CEO of Tesla Inc, said on Twitter.

 Reporting by Joey Roulette in Orlando, Florida, editing by Bill Berkrot